mighty-gerbils/gerbil/doc/tutorial/kvstore.md

 fi
 ```

-The source code for the tutorial is avilable at [$GERBIL_HOME/src/tutorial/kvstore](../../src/tutorial/kvstore).
+The source code for the tutorial is available at [$GERBIL_HOME/src/tutorial/kvstore](../../src/tutorial/kvstore).
 You can now build the kvstore tutorial so that you can use the programs:
 ```
 $ cd $GERBIL_HOME/src/tutorial/kvstore